tobyck/crisis-lab-2024/embedded/README.md

 2. Compile and upload `embedded/physical-alerts/alert-arduino` using the steps from earlier, with `arduino:avr` as the FQBN.

-3. Navigate to the `embedded/physical-alerts/alert-client` directory
+3. Navigate to the `embedded/physical-alerts/alert-client` directory.

-4. Install python dependencies
+4. Install python dependencies.

    ```
    pip install websockets
    ```

-5. Change `ser` to whichever port you are using to communicate with the arduino, and change the websocket IP adress and port, in `Communicator.py`
+5. Change `ser` to whichever port you are using to communicate with the Arduino, and change the WebSocket IP adress and port, in `Communicator.py`

-6. Run `./Communicator.py` using python, this odviously will not not work without a internet connection
+6. Run `./Communicator.py` using python, this will not work without an internet connection.